victorklijmeij/mattermost-enterprise-openshift/README.md

 ```

 ### Deployment
-As Mattermost depends on it, lets deploy PostgreSQL to it using a persistent configuration: `oc new-app --param=POSTGRESQL_USER=mattermost --param=POSTGRESQL_PASSWORD=mostest --param=POSTGRESQL_DATABASE=mattermost registry.access.redhat.com/rhscl/postgresql-94-rhel7`
+As Mattermost depends on it, lets deploy PostgreSQL to it using a persistent configuration: `oc new-app --template=openshift/postgresql-persistent --labels=app=mattermost --param=POSTGRESQL_USER=mmuser --param=POSTGRESQL_PASSWORD=mostest --param=POSTGRESQL_DATABASE=mattermost`

 Next step, import the current image from quay.io and tag it as latest: